warfare-plugins/social-warfare-pro/readme.txt

 == Changelog ==

+= 4.4.2 (23 Aug 2023 - pre-release) =
+* Replaced 'require_once' with 'require' to prevent conflicts with the Elementor plugin.

 = 4.4.1 (14 FEB 2023) =
 * Update Version number to 4.4.1.
 * Add default value for $alt parameter for classic_editor_add_pin_description method.